 While using Facebook and Google can be a good start, you may run out of leads.
 Your friend may not be using the internet at all, or may just have his or her profiles locked down so completely that you’re never going to be able to find them.
 That’s where a dedicated people search engine can come in useful.

 Going this route, you can use the people search to find contact information only using a first and last name (and a city and state, if you know them).
 Input your friend’s name, then the city and state you knew each other in, and see what comes up!
 If you have an old phone number for your friend, you may be able to use a reverse phone lookup to get identifying information.

-Finding a long-lost friend can be extremely satisfying.
+Finding childhood friends can be extremely satisfying.
 And then being able to catch up and reminisce with someone you never thought you’d see again can be a gratifying and even fun experience.
 Fortunately, you have a number of options available to try and find someone from your past online.
 Happy searching!

 For more information about ways to find old friends, family, or others from your past, read up on our people search tips on the PeopleFinders blog.